acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/ref_apps/breathing.rst

 Test setup
 ^^^^^^^^^^
 The tests were performed with an adult sitting, an adult lying down and an infant laying down.
-The data collection and processing was down with the breathing reference application, available in Exploration tool.
+The data collection and processing was done with the breathing reference application, available in Exploration tool.
 The following pictures illustrates the setup.

 .. image:: /_static/processing/a121_breathing_person.png